inflearn logo

 What you will gain after the course

-• Improving writing techniques commonly applied to papers, reports, essays, content, novels, and essays
+• Improving writing techniques commonly applicable to papers, reports, essays, content, novels, and personal essays.

 • The ability to self-diagnose problems in my own writing

-• The structural editing ability to refine writing in a stable manner
+• Structural editing skills to refine writing reliably

 • The ability to make my writing more persuasive